-VW Group has spentso far to pay for vehicle buybacks and settlements in numerous legal challenges, and any sort of settlement as part of this German legal challenge would only add to the total.
+VW Group has spent well over $30 billion so far to pay for vehicle buybacks and settlements in numerous legal challenges, and any sort of settlement as part of this German legal challenge would only add to the total.
 If the court decided to fine VW, each owner would need to make an individual claim and compensation wouldn't be uniform.
 The trial could last up to four years, however.

-News of the legal challenge comes shortly after German authorities brought.
+News of the legal challenge comes shortly after German authorities brought fresh charges against two current VW executives.
 VW CEO Herbert Diess and VW Chairman Hans Dieter Poetsch were charged with stock-market manipulation and linked to the diesel scandal.
 Allegedly, the two worked to delay telling investors about emissions cheating in the US.
 Both plan to remain in their positions.